OngoGablogian/MiSTer_Ongo/README.md

 > [!IMPORTANT]
-> For the CD-i core core to function properly you must add the lines below to your MiSTer.ini file.
+> For the CD-i core core to function properly, you need a MiSTer Main from Jan.
+18th 2025 or later (commit 57d29ae).
+If you've previously added the lines below to you MiSTer.ini file, please remove them.

 ```
 [CD-i]